international-orienteering-federation/datastandard-v3/examples/README.md

 A few things to note:

 * To avoid confusion, support multilingualism and maximize compatibility, it is strongly recommended that the UTF-8 character encoding is used, although other encodings are allowed.
-Please express the encoding explicitly in the XML declaration: ```<?xml version=”1.0″ encoding=”…”?>```
+Please express the encoding explicitly in the XML declaration: ```<?xml version="1.0" encoding="…"?>```
 * XML files must be saved in UTF-8 encoding and also express it explicitly in the XML declaration.
 * The namespace ```https://www.orienteering.org/datastandard/3.0``` is used.
 The namespace is preferably declared as the default namespace in the root element.
 Additional namespaces can be defined here as well, allowing for extensions.
 * The ```iofVersion``` attribute defines the version used, and must be set to 3.0.